systragroup/SG-TCTool/README.md

 2. Access the web interface (e.g., [127.0.0.1:5000](http://127.0.0.1:5000)) to upload video and model files ( `.pt`, `openvino` and `onnx` supported), draw triplines, set direction names, and process the video.
 3. The web interface also features other utilities apart from the main processing function :
    1. **Compiler** handles the processing of one/multiple traffic counting reports (which identify each vehicle tripline crossing individually) to output a condensed version, with totals *per site per direction per 15-min interval per vehicle class*
    2. **History** allows the user to go through all logged records of past sessions (whether processing succesfully concluded or not).
-The session id displayed a tthe bottom of the page for each processing session is useful to this aim.
+The session id displayed at the bottom of the page for each processing session is useful to this aim.
    3. **Street Count** allows the user to transform the `.csv` output of the [Street Count app by Neil Kimmet](https://streetcount.app/) to the same compiled report format as this app.

 - The backend logic and processing is handled in separate threads by main.py : multiple current processes can be handled at once (performance is however degraded)